The Exposition Universelle includes a pavilion dedicated to sculpture - displaying Auguste Rodin’s The Kiss - and a Palace of Electricity.

 LH 502a Large Slow Form, Bronze, The Henry Moore Foundation: gift of the artist 1977.

 A single right angle is repeated five times, reminding Moore of the slow movement of a tortoise.

 Awarded the Order of Merit, reserved for only 24 people of outstanding distinction.

 Henry Moore seated with Her Majesty the Queen and the Duke of Edinburgh after receiving his Order of Merit, 1963.
-Other notable members include artist Graham Sutherland, author JB Priestly and pianist Dorothy Hodgkin (third from left, bottom row) who later became the subject of a series of Moore's drawings.
+Other notable members include artist Graham Sutherland, author JB Priestly and chemist Dorothy Hodgkin (third from left, bottom row) who later became the subject of a series of Moore's drawings.